 Changes in Health and Social care will have a profound impact on a large number of staff.
-A significant number will be moving into the Local Care Organisation and the single health and social care commissioning function.
+A significant number have already moved to the new single health and social care commissioning function (MHCC) and more will be moving to the Local Care Organisation over the coming months.
 All Council staff affected will remain employees of the Council.
 However, the new ways of working will require significant changes in skills, behaviours and cultures.